ChauHPham/Data-Mining-Analysis/README.md

 ## Detailed Documentation

-See `RUN_INSTRUCTIONS.md` for detailed usage instructions and `IMPROVEMENTS_SUMMARY.md` for information about recent improvements to the cluster analysis.
+See `RUN_INSTRUCTIONS.md` for detailed usage instructions

 ---